dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ## Structure
 WorkbenchFX uses the builder pattern to create the application, since one can use plenty of optional features.
-The minimal usage requires only the definition of the custom extensions of the `WorkbenchModule`.
+The minimal usage requires only the definition of a custom extension from the `WorkbenchModule`.
 Afterwards one can define further functionality calling the equivalent method.

 For better illustration, the basic concept of creating a workbench application is shown below: